martindownton/teampomodoro/README.md

 TeamPomodoro
 ============

-A Pomodoro Timer written in Node (TBC) so that teams know who they can bother and who not to disturb
+A Pomodoro Timer written in NodeJS and Meteor.
+The purpose is to allow team members know who they can bother and who not to disturb